“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

 UK legal policy assists with encouraging entrepreneurs by providing legislation and economic freedoms afforded by its open approach to capitalism.
 The United Kingdom is one of the most open and nurturing environments for entrepreneurs to build their own business.

-As a lawyer working with Startups for over a decade, I have seen many legal mistakes made by entrepreneurs and start-up companies over the years.
+As a Solicitor working with Startups for over a decade, I have seen many legal mistakes made by entrepreneurs and start-up companies over the years.

 The following are some of the more common and problematic legal mistakes a Start-up should avoid when going into business.